davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 kilometers laterally in the lower crust and upper mantle [@fig:neogene_sections|c].

-Plio-Pleistocene eruptions of small-volume basalts elsewhere in the Coast Range belt are associated with the traces of active faults.
+Elsewhere in the Coast Ranges, Plio-Pleistocene eruptions of small-volume basalts are associated with the traces of active faults.
 This includes the Coyote Lake pipe [@fig:context], which occurred ~150 km north of Crystal Knob along the San Andreas-Calaveras fault bifurcation zone and entrained lower crust and upper mantle xenoliths [@Jove1998; @Titus2007].
 As at Crystal Knob, xenoliths recovered from these flows record partial melting of the mantle markedly post-dating any possible slab window opening.
 The deep extensional transients implied by these eruptions may have played a role in generating the Crystal Knob basalts as well.

 Conclusion
 ==========